Kentucky Derby Betting Guide

 Types of Kentucky Derby Bets

 Bettors wagering on the Kentucky Derby can do so in many ways.
 You can bet on more than just a horse to win.
 Betting on a horse to win is a straight-forward wager that is exactly what you think, you’re betting on the horse to win the race.
 Other single-horse bets are “to place” or “to show” bets.
+For beginners, straight wagers are easier to comprehend and more likely to win compared to exotic bets that demand a deeper knowledge of the racing field.

 If you wager on a horse to place, you’re betting on that horse finishing in the top two positions, first or second.
 With a bet to place, you’ll receive a lesser payout than wagering on a horse to win because you have two chances for the horse to win instead of just one.